linwhitehat/ACPT4dblp/README.md

 ### run

-    Please ensure that the config file and the ACPT.py file are in the same file directory。 Then execute the ACPT program in the python3 environment until the program ends.
+    Please ensure that the config file and the ACPT.py file are in the same file directory.
+    Then execute the ACPT program in the python3 environment until the program ends.

 ``` shell